maxjeon97/maxjeon97/README.md

 🌱 I’m currently learning Java to enhance my ability to flexibly fit into a wider variety of software roles

 📫 If you have any questions for me at all, email me at maxjeon97@gmail.com or shoot me a message on [LinkedIn](https://www.linkedin.com/in/max-jeon/)!
-I am open to connect at anytime for virtually any reason.
+I am open to connect at anytime for any reason.

 <!--
 **maxjeon97/maxjeon97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.